St Bartholomew, Leeds

 Resources

-The diocese obtained £620k for the freehold of the site which was jointly owned by the diocese and the PCC.
+The diocese obtained £620k for the freehold of the site which was jointly owned by the diocese and the St Bartholomew’s Parochial Church Council.

-The development is also supported by funding from Homes England, through the Karbon Homes Group’s Strategic Partnership with central government’s housing delivery agency.
-The strategic partnership has provided Karbon with £165 million to deliver 2,200 new affordable homes across the North East and Yorkshire.
+The development was also supported by a grant from Homes England, through their Strategic Partnership with Karbon Homes Group.
+This partnership has provided Karbon with £184 million in funding to deliver 2,324 new affordable homes across the North East and Yorkshire.

 -